 \subsection{Implementation Details}

-We use the original hyperparameters, pre-processing steps, and author code\footnote{\url{https://github.com/SvenShade/Rel-AIR}} for Rel-Base~\cite{spratley2020closer}.
+We use the hyperparameters and pre-processing steps for Rel-Base from \cite{spratley2020closer}.
 This includes resizing images to 80$\times$80, normalizing pixel values in $\left[0,1\right]$, and inverting images to increase signal.
-The hyperparameter settings are: Adam optimizer with learning rate=3e-4, $\beta_{1}$=0.9, $\beta_{2}$=0.999, $\epsilon$=1e-8, batch size=32, and epochs=50 per task for batch and base initialization models.
+The hyperparameters are: Adam optimizer with learning rate=3e-4, $\beta_{1}$=0.9, $\beta_{2}$=0.999, $\epsilon$=1e-8, batch size=32, and epochs=50 per task for batch and base initialization models.
 For offline models, we run at least 50 epochs, at most 250 epochs, early stop if validation loss does not improve for 10 epochs, and choose the checkpoint with the highest validation accuracy.
 We use replay mini-batches of size 32 for our main selective replay experiments and compare additional batch sizes in Sec.~\ref{subsubsec:replay-sample-ablation}.
-For the selective replay experiments, we allow models to use an unlimited buffer to focus on the selection methods directly.
-We use a single output head for all models, where task labels are unknown during test time.
+For selective replay experiments, we allow models to use an unlimited buffer to focus on the selection methods directly.
+All models use a single output head, where task labels are unknown during test time.
 For regularization models, we grid searched for the regularization loss weight and found 1 and 10 to work best for Distillation and EWC, respectively.
 All timing experiments were run on the same machine with an NVIDIA TITAN RTX GPU, 48 GB of RAM, and an NVME SSD for consistency.